top and bottom half sensor temp

 We did some initial measurements of the halves as well as case, and you are right, there should not be a large difference between the top and bottom halves.

-RE: top and bottom half sensor temp - Added by Kyle McKinney almost 5 years ago
+RE: top and bottom half sensor temp - Added by Kyle McKinney over 5 years ago

 Ok great thanks!
 Just wanted to double check.